 U.S. taxpayers pay for an education system that consistently performs under the Organization for Economic Co-operation and Development average while forking over the European funding equivalent.

 Furthermore, even when test scores rise, a significant portion of purported test score gains stem from relaxed test standards, not increased teaching performance.
-Due to wide-ranging bureaucratic inefficiencies, federal and state education departments linger in internal waste, forcing politicians to either spar with union officials over increased oversight and accountability or take the private
+Due to wide-ranging bureaucratic inefficiencies, federal and state education departments linger in internal waste, forcing politicians to either spar with union officials over increased oversight and accountability or take the private option.

 The former hemorrhages political capital and wastes legislative effort on a failing education system whose exploits are guarded by union protection.
 Although charter schools may provide inconsistent results, they are frequently the only answer to the nation’s education woes.

 Taking New York as an example, the state offers both some of the highest union protections for its teachers as well as payrolls.
 Hosting the highest average salary for public school teachers in the nation, New York remains in the bottom 25 states in math and reading proficiency.

 The same goes for states like California, where a public school teacher’s salary averages roughly $70,000 while granting the performance equivalent of a cash-strapped nation like Greece.
 Meanwhile, charter schools offer parents a competitive alternative that can lead to world-class access to educational resources with a public school’s funding equivalent.

 Success Academy, one of the major charter school operators in New York state, produces double-digit test score improvements for minority students that are unparalleled, raising the bar for U.S. education standards well over what public institutions can offer.
 State officials cannot be blamed for running to the private option that is far more alluring than duking it out with politically powerful public sector unions.